casadomusdev/ms-365-mcp-server/DRYRUN.md

 ## Impersonation and path rewriting

 - In application-permissions mode, `/me/...` is rewritten to `/users/{impersonated}/...` when `MS365_MCP_IMPERSONATE_REWRITE_ME=true` (default).
-- In dry-run, if impersonation is NOT configured, `/me/...` is allowed through so mocks can respond (no rewrite error).
+- In mock mode, if impersonation is NOT configured, `/me/...` is allowed through so mocks can respond (no rewrite error).
+- In partial mode, normal rewrite/error behavior applies (no special allowance for `/me`).
 - Dry-run also provides `/users → /me` fallback as described above.

 ## Overrides file format